 After a five-hour walk, you will reach the sanctuary of Señor.
 De Qoyllur Rit’i, then you have to make the salute of honor to the image of Christ miraculous.
-In the afternoon, all the comparsas make their official entrance through Nations; almost 200 comparsas give their official salutation that lasts all night virtually and accompanies different dancers that symbolize diverse mythical personages.
+In the afternoon, all the comparsas enter through Nations; almost 200 comparsas give their official salutation that lasts virtually all night and accompanies dancers that symbolize diverse mythical personages.
 The “pablitos” or “ucucos” who are the intermediaries between the Lord of Qoylloriti and the men and those who maintain the discipline during the liturgical acts are people dressed in bear (black suit made of thick cloth and wool, with a chullo) Who keep order and the Peace that also call the soldiers of the Lord.
 The feast begins on the Most Holy Trinity when more than 10,000 pilgrims ascend to the limit of perpetual snow.
 Minimum temperatures are -4 ° C. The road does accompany by a procession, fireworks, and the symbolic market of the Alacitas (miniature handicraft fair).

 After doing the ritual at sunrise, the mid-day does lower from the snow in a caravan headed by the cavalry towards the sanctuary; Hours later, the central mass does carry out the procession of Mr. de Ccoyllorritti.
 Represented by Mr. de Tayancani, it concludes with the farewell of each comparsa, giving chants or (Watascama).
-The gentleman return towards the population of Mahuayani, soon to embark On their places of origin.
+The gentleman returns towards the population of Mahuayani, soon to embark On their places of origin.
 The day of the serenade begins with liturgical ceremonies in honor of Christ’s miraculous, also called peasant christ.